The following projects have been selected for McCausland Innovation Fund awards.

 in a variety of mediums, at a special event.

-In service of UofSC students and the many professional track faculty (PTF), this addresses
+In service of USC students and the many professional track faculty (PTF), this addresses

 a need for teaching-focused professional development.
 Using a peer-to-peer format

 based on the Japanese Lesson Study, this project will pilot a scalable implementation

 of a pedagogical training program beginning with select departments.
 PTFs will take